lzubiaur/clamp64/README.md

 ## TODO

-* Add completed target on the map (custom property)
+* Add complete target (percent of map complete) as a map custom property
 * gifts (like bubble in xenon2)
 * transition (using stencil)
 * space background